israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 ### Async Function Expression

  The **`async function`** keyword can be used to define `async` functions inside expressions.
+ You can also define async functions using an async function statement.

 ### Class Expression